Riverscapes/PBR/workshops/2022/Anabranch/AFS.md

         <a class="hollow button" href="{{ site.baseurl }}/resources/Topics/">  Link to Online Lecture Series </a>
 </div>

-### Join with the Video Link
-The Virtual Workshop can be accessed here:

 ### How to Sign Up
 To sign up, please contact Dan Kowalski, Aquatic Resource Specialist at   <a href="mailto:dan.kowalski@state.co.us">dan.kowalski@state.co.us</a>; tel.
 (970) 252-6008